zaproxy/zap-api-docs/source/includes/welcome.md

 The example guide uses [Google's Firing Range](https://github.com/google/firing-range) and [OWASP Juice Shop](https://github.com/bkimminich/juice-shop) to perform the security testing.
-The Spidering and Attacking examples use the [public instance](https://public-firing-range.appspot.com) of the firing range, and OWASP Juice Shop is used to showcase the Authentication examples of ZAP.
+The Spidering and Attacking examples use the [public instance](https://public-firing-range.appspot.com) of the firing range, and OWASP Juice Shop are used to showcase the Authentication examples of ZAP.

-The following is a [list](https://www.owasp.org/index.php/OWASP_Vulnerable_Web_Applications_Directory_Project#tab=On-Line_apps) of publicly available vulnerable applications that you can also use in conjunction with ZAP.
+The following is a [list](https://www.owasp.org/index.php/OWASP_Vulnerable_Web_Applications_Directory_Project#tab=On-Line_apps) of publicly available vulnerable applications that you can also used in conjunction with ZAP.

 <aside class="warning">
 In many jurisdictions it is illegal to "test" web sites/applications without permission.
 Please be aware that you should